nearaman/codenanshu-2/content/blog/wordpress-api-for-react-app-to-get-data/index.md

 ## WordPress website route

-you can take your own website but for this tutorial i take a website that created by techcrunch (warning : this webisite is not my autority so please be use this in your website replace the URL)
+you can take your own website but for this tutorials i take a website that created by techcrunch (warning : this webisite is not my autority so please be use this in your website replace the URL)

 here we have the url of the website